 In Human Centered Solutions the human gets what she wants:

 - If the horse is putting his head in the air the solution is often a martingale.

 Unfortunately I can make this list very, very long.
 I think we can all think of at least 20 examples, right?

-Human Centered Solutions are short cuts.
+Human Centered Solutions are shortcuts that make the struggle longer.
 They may seem to give a solution because they deal with the symptom(s), but they don’t change or solve the root of the problem.
 In the long run they might even worsen the problem for the horse.

 I like to look at the cause of a ‘problem’ and resolve that.
 My philosophy is for every problem is a solution.
 It takes a bit more, and sometimes a lot more to choose this way.
 In the end it is better and it saves time, pain, frustration for both horse and handler.

 HippoLogic works only with Horse Centered Solutions.
 Solutions that work on the root of the problem, not the symptom.

 In cases where the horse throws his head in the air, let’s find out why:

 Is he in pain?

 - Does the rider have harsh hands?
 Teach the rider how to balance and take the reins away until he has an independent seat.